-Some of these eight pieces are easily made, but others require time and a bit of concentration.
+Some of these eight snow constructions are made easily, but others require a bit more time and concentration.
 And the preparation of a few, of course, is better left to professionals.

 This classic piece of snow-art decorates the yards of Finnish homes, especially around Christmas time.
 They’re ridiculously easy to make, and the whole family can participate; First, make a circle of snowballs on the ground and start piling them into a pyramid.
 Before topping off the lantern, slide a candle inside.
 The amount of snowballs needed depends on how big you make them.

 8. Snow Village